Superrehtard/old_diaspora_wiki/Other-projects.md

+# Similar and Related Projects

-## Federated Social Networking Projects
+## Federated Social Networking

+Projects in the same broad technology space as Diaspora.

 * <a href="http://ostatus.org" target="_blank">OStatus</a>
   * <a href="http://rstat.us" target="_blank">rstat.us</a>